opensafely/documentation/docs/developer-access-policy.md

 ## Ad hoc access to backend systems

+!!! note
-Note: this section applies to OpenSAFELY-TPP and OpenSAFELY-EMIS only.
+    This section applies to OpenSAFELY-TPP and OpenSafely-EMIS only.

 ### Why